Table of Content

 - The regulation of pollution of water sources (surface or ground) is managed by the KSPCB.
 Apart from regulating industrial effluents, they have also developed some norms for new real-estate developments of various categories in terms of domestic sewage treatment, treated waste water quality and waste water discharge.

-- With Bangalore’s current pattern of development, water management in many parts of Bangalore is actually undertaken by Resident Welfare associations (eg: apartment complexes and gated communities), management of industries and businesses (eg: in business or manufacturing campuses) or by management of private/public institutions (eg: in campuses of education institutions).
+- With Bengaluru’s current pattern of development, water management in many parts of Bengaluru is actually undertaken by Resident Welfare associations (eg: apartment complexes and gated communities), management of industries and businesses (eg: in business or manufacturing campuses) or by management of private/public institutions (eg: in campuses of education institutions).
 “In –practice Water management policies” are diverse and evolving through these kinds of institutions.
 Some of them are also displaying progressive thinking through adoption of sustainable practices and demonstrating self regulation.
-These demonstrations must be considered to be an integral part of larger legislative and regulatory context of Bangalore.
+These demonstrations must be considered to be an integral part of larger legislative and regulatory context of Bengaluru.

 9. Knowledge Context